mitchelltmarino/MMM-RemoteCompliments/README.md

 MMM-RemoteCompliments is a module for the open source [MagicMirror²](https://github.com/MichMich/MagicMirror/) platform.

-MMM-RemoteCompliments provides seamless integration with Google Drive™ to display compliments and images on the MagicMirror² interface.
+MMM-RemoteCompliments provides seamless integration with Google Drive™ to display compliments and images from Drive on the MagicMirror² interface.

 ## Installation